 Fall is just around the corner.
 With it comes all things pumpkin!
-Share these pumpkin patch printable activities with your preschoolers!
+As you begin planning your preschool pumpkin theme, be sure to make time to share these pumpkin patch printable activities with your preschoolers!

 I’m so ready for fall.
 Our weather is teasing me with cooler nights and mornings.
 Then, the temperatures rise again throughout the day to remind me that autumn isn’t quite here yet.
 But, I’m getting anxious!